- Why to sync local folders to OneDrive?

 As free online storage offered by Microsoft, OneDrive enjoys great popularity among Windows users.
 With OneDrive, you can sync files between your computer and the cloud easily.
 If you add, change, or delete a file or folder in your OneDrive folder, the file or folder is added, changed, or deleted on the OneDrive website and vice versa.

-You may sync PC folders to OneDrive for following reasons:
+You may sync PC folders to OneDrive for the following reasons:

 In Windows 10, OneDrive app is already installed.
 For Windows 7 users, you have to download OneDrive app and install it by yourself.
-Follow the instructions below to sync local folders with OneDrive in Windows 10:
+Follow the instructions below to sync local folders with OneDrive:

 1. Tap the Search button on the taskbar and type “onedrive” in the search box.
 Click the top result and sign in with your Microsoft account.